lsst-sqre/sqr-011/index.rst

 As discussed, we assign project staff to 'groups' within Community that offer higher Discourse trust levels and access to private categories.
 Currently this assignment is managed manually by SQuaRE and DM T/CAMs.
 As Community's use grows across the project, this may arrangement will scale poorly.
-This would ultimately be solved if the Contacts DB, or its equivalent, could be accessed by a RESTful API.
+This would ultimately be solved if the Contacts DB, or its equivalent, could be accessed by a standard, well specified API.

 .. _confluence: